i-am-shodan/USBArmyKnife/README.md

 ## Features
 This project implements a variety of attacks based around an easily concealable USB/WiFi/BT dongle.
 The attacks include sending BadUSB (USB HID commands using DuckyScript), appearing as mass storage devices, appearing as USB network devices, and performing WiFi and Bluetooth attacks with ESP32 Marauder.
 Attacks are deployed using a Ducky-like language you probably already know and love.
 This language has been agumented with a raft of custom commands and even the entire ESP32 Marauder capability (improved).
 Attacks include:

 - **USB HID Attacks**: Send custom HID commands using DuckyScript, supports BadUSB & USB HID and run style attacks.
+Supports multiple keyboard layouts/languages.
-- **Mass Storage Device**: Emulate a USB mass storage device.
+- **Mass Storage Device**: Emulate a USB mass storage device (USB drive and CDROM).
 - **USB Network Device**: Appear as a USB network device.
 - **WiFi and Bluetooth Attacks**: Utilize ESP32 Marauder for WiFi and Bluetooth attacks.
+Include EvilAP, Deauth and pcap.
 - **Hot Mic**: Plug in a USB device and stream audio over WiFi

 ## Examples